mikeizbicki/cmc-csci046/README.md

 1. Weekly quizzes (worth `2**2` or `2**3` points)
 1. Weekly projects (worth `2**4` or `2**5` points)
 1. No midterm/final exam.
+    1. Non-seniors will complete a final project due during finals week.
 1. [Occassional extra credit assignments](extra_credit/README.md)

 Historically, the average student needs to spend about 10 hours per week (including class time) to get an A.
    About 25% of students will either: spend 15-20 hours per week and get an A, or spend 10 hours per week and get a B/C.

+**Late Work Policy:**

+You lose `2**i` points on every assignment, where `i` is the number of days late.
+It is usually better to submit a correct assignment late than an incorrect one on time.

+**Grade Schedule:**

 Your final grade will be computed according to the following table, with one caveat.